lathifshaik/terriblytinytalesAssigment/README.md

 The Tiny Tales React App is a web application that fetches a text file from an API, analyzes the word frequency in the text, and displays the top 20 words in a bar chart.
 It also provides an "Export" button to download a CSV file containing the histogram data.

-## Website is being on https://tinytalesassigment.netlify.app/
+## Website is being Hosted on https://tinytalesassigment.netlify.app/

 ## Features